sttrayno/Network-Automation-Serverless/README.md

 ##### main(events, context)

-The variable events which is passed into this function will include the parameters from the HTTP body that is passed from our API gateway, the main function parses this and then calls each of the functions below in order to complete our desired workflow
+The variable events which is passed into this function will include the parameters from the HTTP body that is passed from our API gateway, the main function parses this and then calls each of the functions below in order to complete our desired workflow.

 The main() function is called by our Lambda function at runtime when an event triggers our code.
 Upon sucessful run this will return a HTTP code 200 with the message "Success, network has been created!"

+You will notice on this function we pass in two parameters, events and context.

+Events will pass user defined information to our function, for example it will pass in the parameters from our API call in the HTTP body from our API gateway.
+You can see this in the code from the dictionary element 'event['body']' which is passed into our function.

+Context provides information about how your Lambda has been triggered and other useful information, we'll leave Context to one side as we won't use it in this guide.

 ##### create_Network(event)

-The first function which is called from main.
+This is the first function which is called from main.
 Calls the API in Meraki which creates a new network in the Meraki dashboard

 Also returns the variable networkID which is required by later functions.